Software Testing for Extended Reality Applications: A Systematic Mapping Study: Results

-\paragraph{XR-specific Testing} \begin{itemize} \item \textbf{Description:} Testing techniques designed to XR-specific requirements, such as collision, occlusion, registration, and tracking~\citep{VR/AR}. \item \textbf{Examples:} Collision and occlusion are critical real-time requirements in XR systems.
-Collision refers to the interaction between objects (virtual or physical) when they come into contact and occlusion occurs when objects (virtual or physical) block each other from view~\citep{Breen2000InteractiveOcclusionCollision, VR/AR}.
+\item \textbf{Examples:} Collision and occlusion are critical real-time requirements in XR apps, where the former refers to the interaction between objects when they come into contact and the latter occurs when objects block each other from view~\citep{Breen2000InteractiveOcclusionCollision, VR/AR}.
 Testing these aspects ensures realistic interactions between virtual and real objects.
-PS17~\citep{deandrade2023ExploitingDeepReinforcement-PS17} proposes an approach that uses automatic test data generation to explore virtual scenes and detect collision and camera occlusion faults in VR apps. \item \textbf{Implications:} Testing XR-specific requirements demands a deep understanding of their impact on software behaviour, which calls for novel testing techniques tailored to these unique challenges. \end{itemize}
+PS17~\citep{deandrade2023ExploitingDeepReinforcement-PS17} proposes an approach that automatically generates test data to detect incorrect collision and occlusion in VR apps.